phalpern/WG21-halpern/vector-execution-models.md

  * _varying_: The expression can have a different, unrelated, value in each lane.
- * _linear_: The value of the variable or expression increases linearly with lane index.
+ * _linear_: The value of the variable or expression is linear with respect to the lane index.
 The difference in value between one lane and the next is the _stride_.
 A common special case is a _unit stride_ -- i.e., a stride of one -- which is often more efficient for the hardware.